dmcken/netbox-zabbix-sync/README.md

 ### Custom groups:
 Now a custom tag of "ZabbixGroup#Hello" will proceed to create the group "Hello" if it doesn't exist and place the device inside of that group.

+## Tunables

+As the network source-of-truth any special configuration should be kept within netbox and pushed out to zabbix.

-## Netbox device status
+### Netbox device status
 By setting a status on a Netbox device you determine how the host is added (or updated) in Zabbix.
-There are, by default, 3 options:
+There are, by default, 3 options and their matching netbox statuses:
-* Create the host in Zabbix with an enabled status (For now only enabled with the "Active" status)
+* Create the host in Zabbix with an enabled status:
+    * Active
-* Create or update the host in Zabbix but with a disabled status (Trigger by "Failed", "Offline", "Planned" or "Staged")
+* Create or update the host in Zabbix but with a disabled status:
+    * Failed
+    * Offline
+    * Planned
+    * Staged
-* Delete the host from Zabbix (triggered by Netbox status "Decommissioning" or "Inventory")
+* Delete the host from Zabbix:
+    * Decommissioning
+    * Inventory

 You can modify this behaviour by changing the following list variables in the script:
  - zabbix_device_removal
  - zabbix_device_disable

+### Non-critical interfaces (pending)

+Current versions of zabbix using the Network interfaces discovery are using the macro IFCONTROL to mark interfaces as not important in the form {$IFCONTROL:"eth0"} set to 0 will not trigger an alert if eth0 goes down on that host.

 ## Set proxy within Netbox
 You can set the proxy for a device using the 'proxy' key in config context.